cpcerrato/cpcerrato/README.md

-### Hi fellow 👋
+### Hello 👋

 I'm Carlos Pérez Cerrato an experienced developer and DevOps, I like pretty much to think about solve problems and strive to get the optimal solution.
 I'm a strong advocate of KISS and YAGNI.
 I like to learn new things (in general).
 I'm always reading about OOP, software architectures and testing.

-Most part of the time I worked for companies in private repositories specially those ones related with development.
+Most part of the time I worked for companies in private repositories specially those ones related with game development.

 I have a couple public repositories mostly related with my devops/sysadmin jobs.
-Be feel free to explore and pick or copy whatever you need.
+Feel free to explore and pick whatever you need.

 #### Skills 🥷